We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 How do you clean an espresso machine?

 The nuances of cleaning an espresso machine will vary depending on your specific machine, so always check the manufacturer’s instructions first.
-In general, though, you’ll want to keep up with day-to-day cleaning tasks, like purging and wiping down the steam wand after use, flushing the group head to avoid the buildup of coffee grounds, and cleaning the portafilter and basket.
+In general, though, you’ll want to keep up with day-to-day cleaning tasks, like purging and wiping down the steam wand after use, flushing the group head to avoid the coffee grounds buildup, and cleaning the portafilter and basket.

 How do you descale an espresso machine?